Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences: Broader impacts discussion

 \section{Broader impacts discussion}

-This work presents Polar Hierarchical Mamba (PHiM), a memory-efficient and low-latency architecture for LiDAR-based perception in autonomous systems.
+This work presents Polar-Fast-Cartesian-Full, a memory-efficient and low-latency architecture for LiDAR-based perception in autonomous systems.
 By reducing geometric distortion in egocentric coordinates and enabling streaming inference, our method may contribute to safer, more responsive autonomous driving technologies.
-The reduced computational footprint of PHiM also opens the door for deployment on lower-power edge devices, potentially democratizing access to advanced perception systems.
+The reduced computational footprint of PFCF also opens the door for deployment on lower-power edge devices, potentially democratizing access to advanced perception systems.

 That said, improvements in 3D perception can also amplify capabilities in domains with dual-use concerns, such as surveillance or military applications.
 Moreover, safety and performance gains in perception alone do not guarantee equitable outcomes; system-level considerations -- such as dataset bias and deployment context -- remain critical.
 We encourage developers to evaluate downstream uses of our method with attention to fairness, transparency, and societal impact.